jasonkang14/jasonkang14.github.io/content/posts/2024/2024-10-27---Disecting-Llama3_2.md

 ### Post-Training and Alignment
 - **Supervised Fine-Tuning**: Conducts rounds of fine-tuning using supervised learning.
-- **Rejection Sampling**: Applies sampling methods to select the best-performing outputs.
+- **[Rejection Sampling](https://arxiv.org/abs/2309.06657)**: Applies sampling methods to select the best-performing outputs.
+  - a technique used to filter or modify model outputs by setting specific criteria that the outputs must meet
+  - used when the outputs may not align with desired constraints or quality standards
+    - I believe this was crucial as the model size is really small.
+Meta must have set some sort of standards for the smaller models to meet before releasing them
+  - this also helps with safety measures

-- **Preference Optimization**: Directly optimizes model outputs for better performance.
+- **[Direct Preference Optimization(DPO)](https://arxiv.org/abs/2305.18290)**: Directly optimizes model outputs for better performance.
+  - this goes well with the rejection sampling, as the purpose of DPO is to align the outputs of the model with the standards that had been previously set
+  - uses preference data to adjust the model, reducing potential noise introduced by the reward model.
+  - this will be the topic of the next post

 ## Synthetic Data Generation
 - Employs Llama3.1 to filter and augment questions and answers based on in-domain images.
   - According to the [Llama3.1 Release Note](https://ai.meta.com/blog/meta-llama-3-1/), Llama3.1 405B is supposed to be good at synthetic data generation
 - Uses a reward model to rank candidate answers, creating high-quality fine-tuning data.
+  - this aligns with the principle of Direct Preference Optimization(DPO)

 ## Safety and Agentic Capabilities